Concerned about someone's drinking?

 Many children are profoundly affected by their parents' alcoholism.
 They experience much the same feelings that adults do, including a sense of loss, confusion and guilt.
 Alateen was formed by Al-Anon in 1957 to help young people recover from the effects of someone else's drinking.

 Al-Anon has a vast range of self-help literature, in the form of books, e-books and pamphlets.
-The South African Head Office, situated in Cape Town, provides our area offices with this literature.
+The South African General Service Office, situated in Cape Town, provides our Area offices in Cape Town, Gauteng and Kwa Zulu Natal with this literature.
 To order literature please contact an office in your area.